photoprism/photoprism-docs/docs/user-guide/organize/video.md

 Videos in formats other than AVC are transcoded on demand.
 This can cause unacceptable delays when large video files are played for the first time.

-In this case, you may [run this command in a terminal](../../getting-started/docker-compose.md#command-line-interface) to pre-transcode all videos in other formats:
+In that case, you may [run the following command in a terminal](../../getting-started/docker-compose.md#command-line-interface) to pre-transcode all video originals if needed:

 ```
 docker-compose exec photoprism photoprism convert